Labeling regions in deformations of graphical arrangements: Extended Shi arrangements

 \section{Extended Shi arrangements}

 In this section we show how labeled weighted digraphs may be used to fill in the omitted details in Stanley's proof of the injectivity of the {\em Pak-Stanley labeling} of the regions of the extended Shi arrangement in~\cite[2.1 Theorem]{Stanley-tinv}.
 We also revisit and generalize the Athanasiadis-Linusson labeling~\cite{Athanasiadis-Linusson} of its regions.
+A connection between this labeling and our weighted digraph model will be indicated in Section~\ref{sec:ceiling}.

 By Corollary~\ref{cor:trasep} the extended Shi arrangement is separated: for each region there is a unique permutation $\sigma(1)\sigma(2)\ldots\sigma(n)$ such that $w(\sigma(i),\sigma(j))\geq 0$ holds for all $i<j$.
 Equivalently, every region that is represented by a weighted digraph whose total order of gains is $\sigma$ is a subset of the cone $x_{\sigma(1)}>x_{\sigma(2)}>\cdots>x_{\sigma(n)}$.
 For $i<_{\sigma^{-1}}j$, there is always a directed edge $i\rightarrow j$, and there is no arrow $i\leftarrow j$ exactly when $w(i,j)$ is as large as possible, that is, $w(i,j)=\beta(i,j)$ where